ammarhakim/gkyl-doc/source/aboutAndLicense.rst

 -------

-**Gkeyll can be used freely for research at universities, national laboratories and other institutions.
-In general, use in commerical (for-profit) companies is not permitted, even if used for research.
-If you want to use Gkeyll in a commerical enviornment, please ask us first.**
+**Gkeyll can be used freely for research at universities, national laboratories and other research institutions.
+If you want to use Gkeyll in a commercial environment, please ask us first.**

-We follow a *open-source but closed development model*.
+We follow an *open-source but closed development model*.
 Even though read access to the code is available to everyone, write access to the source-code repository is restricted to those who need to modify the code.
 In practice, this means researchers at PPPL and our partner institutions.
-In particular, this means that for write access you either need to have jointly funded projects or jointly supervised graduate students with Princeton University/PPPL.
+In particular, this means that for write access you either need to have jointly funded projects or jointly supervised graduate students or postdocs with Princeton University/PPPL.

 In general, we allow users to "fork" the code to make their own modifications.
 However, we would appreciate if you would work with us